🚀Meet us at IBC from 13 to 16 September | booth 2.C20

 You've decided to subtitle your video and you're wondering which subtitle format to use?

-The choice of subtitle format is very important
+The choice of subtitle format is very important, for several reasons:

 👀Accessibility: subtitles are essential for people who are deaf or hard of hearing, as well as for those who prefer or need to read the content rather than hear it.
 The right subtitle format ensures maximum accessibility.